hyperglyph/hyperglyph-python/README.rst

         ...

-The glyph.redirect means that instead of returning the User object directly, it should redirect to it's url.
+The glyph.redirect means that instead of returning the User object directly, it should redirect to its url.
 The client follows these redirects automatically.

 Even though the internals have changed, the names haven't, so the client